International Citizens Insurance Logo

 Flexible Spending Account (FSA): A benefits program offered by most organizations that allows you to set aside pre-tax income every month to be used for certain out-of-pocket medical expenses (also see HSA – add anchor link)

 Fulfillment Kit: Materials sent to the client after they have been approved for insurance coverage.
-The kit usually contains the Medical ID card, a Certificate of Coverage, a detailed explanation of the insurance plan, information concerning filing claims, and contact information for the insurance company.
+The kit typically includes a Medical ID card, a Certificate of Coverage, a detailed explanation of the insurance plan, information on filing claims, and contact details for the insurance company.

 Grace Period: A period of time after an insurance premium payment is due during which the insured can fully enjoy the insurance coverage without incurring an additional fee.
-Grace periods can range from 24 hours to 30 days, and after their expiration, the insured will be required to pay an additional fee.
+Grace periods can range from 24 hours to 30 days, and after their expiration, the insured will be required to pay an extra cost.

 HIPAA: The Health Insurance Portability and Accountability Act.
-This is also known as the Kassebaum-Kennedy Act enacted by the US Congress in 1996.
-It includes basic requirements for health insurance privacy and portability of health insurance, thus avoiding the exclusion of coverage for pre-existing medical conditions.
+This is also known as the Kassebaum-Kennedy Act, enacted by the US Congress in 1996.
+It includes basic requirements for health insurance privacy and portability, thereby avoiding the exclusion of coverage for pre-existing medical conditions.

 Hospital Indemnity: Hospital indemnity will provide $$ for each night you spend in the hospital as an inpatient when receiving treatment for a covered illness or injury.
 Hospital indemnity benefits are typically not subject to a deductible or coinsurance and are in addition to the payments for other covered expenses.

-Inflation Protection: A feature of certain insurance policies whereby the value of benefits increases by a certain, pre-defined percentage during specific time periods to assure that insurance coverage grows at the same pace as inflation.
+Inflation Protection: A feature of specific insurance policies whereby the value of benefits increases by a specific, pre-defined percentage during particular time periods to ensure that insurance coverage grows at the same pace as inflation.

 Insurance Provider Network: The grouping of hospitals, doctors, and other health care providers that the insured will receive the maximum insurance coverage from working with.

-- Health Maintenance Organization (HMO) – an insurance provider plan that typically limits customers to receiving insurance coverage only when working with one specific network provider.
+1. Health Maintenance Organization (HMO): an insurance provider plan that typically limits customers to receiving insurance coverage only when working with one specific network provider.

-- Preferred Provider Organization (PPO, or Participating Provider Organization) – an organization of hospitals, doctors, and other health care providers who have agreed to provide health care at reduced rates to clients of a particular insurance provider.
-Healthcare providers who fall into your provider’s PPO are often referred to as “In-Network” providers, while healthcare providers outside of your insurance provider’s PPO are referred to as “Out of Network” providers, and will typically cost you much more than in-network providers.
+2. Preferred Provider Organization (PPO): an organization of hospitals, doctors, and other health care providers who have agreed to provide health care at reduced rates to clients of a particular insurance provider.
+Healthcare providers who fall into your provider’s PPO are often referred to as “in-network” providers.
+In contrast, healthcare providers outside of your insurance provider’s PPO are referred to as “out-of-network” providers, and will typically cost you much more than in-network providers.

-In-Network, Out-of-Network: Medical facilities and practitioners that have contracted with the insurance companies to provide discounted rates, direct billing, and other services are considered In-Network (See more about Doctor Networks).
+In-Network, Out-of-Network: Medical facilities and practitioners that have contracted with the insurance companies to provide discounted rates, direct billing, and other services are considered In-Network.
 Those facilities that have not contracted are considered “Out-of-Network.”
 The insured will typically save money by using “In-Network” providers and facilities.

-In-patient: A patient admitted for at least a 24-hour residence (or at least overnight) in a medical facility where he is being treated.
+Inpatient: A patient admitted for at least a 24-hour stay (or overnight) in a medical facility where they are being treated.

 IPMI: International Private Medical Insurance or Global Health insurance.

-Life Insurance: An insurance plan that pays the insured’s family in the event that the insured dies.
+Life Insurance: An insurance plan that pays the insured’s family if the insured dies.
 Life insurance plans are found in two forms:

-- Term Life Insurance – an insurance plan that covers a person for a specified period of time (days, weeks, years), but not for their whole life.
-It only pays benefits if the person dies during the time that the individual is covered for.
+1. Term Life Insurance: An insurance plan that covers a person for a specified period of time (days, weeks, years), but not for their whole life.
+It only pays benefits if the person dies while the individual is covered.

-- Whole Life Insurance – an insurance plan that covers a person for their entire life.
+2. Whole Life Insurance: An insurance plan that covers a person for their entire life.
 Whole life insurance plans pay benefits regardless of when the insured dies.

 Loss: Injury or damage sustained by you in consequence of the happening of one or more of the occurrences against which the company has undertaken to indemnify you.

-Lost Luggage: Aka Loss/Theft, if there is damage to, or loss of, or theft of your checked or stored baggage or personal items (Defined as suitcases, clothing, toiletries, books, photo equipment, mobile phones, and laptops) by a common carrier, or while stored with your hotel.
-It will also usually include coverage for the replacement costs of travel documents, and sometimes bag tracking.
+Lost Luggage: Also known as Loss or Theft, if there is damage to, or loss of, or theft of your checked or stored baggage or personal items (Defined as suitcases, clothing, toiletries, books, photo equipment, mobile phones, and laptops) by a common carrier, or while stored with your hotel.
+It will also typically include coverage for the replacement costs of travel documents, as well as sometimes bag tracking.
 May, or may not, include delayed baggage.

-Medical Evacuation (MedEvac, medivac): Timely and efficient evacuation and in-route care of ill or injured persons, usually by air transportation, to a place where they can receive adequate medical care.
+Medical Evacuation (MedEvac): Timely and efficient evacuation and in-route care of ill or injured persons, usually by air transportation, to a place where they can receive adequate medical care.

 Medically Necessary: Treatment that’s appropriate for your illness or injury, consistent with your symptoms, and that can safely be provided to you.
-It meets the standards of good medical practice and isn’t for your convenience or the provider’s convenience.
+It meets the standards of good medical practice and isn’t for the convenience of either the patient or the provider.

 Outpatient: A patient who receives medical treatment at a clinic or hospital, but is not admitted for an overnight stay.